-A major concern of today's and near future mobile communication systems is represented by the need of providing universal seamless connection to the users.
-Software Defined Radio (SDR) systems lend themselves to handle several different standards and types of service, and this motivates the already large and still increasing interest in this research area.
+Abstract - Today's and near future mobile communication systems need to provide universal seamless connection to the users between different standards and types of service.
+This requires a significant degree of flexibility that can be provided by Software Defined Radio (SDR) terminals.
 Eurécom and EPFL have started a joint project whose objective is to study and implement a real-time SDR communication platform to validate advanced algorithms for wireless communications.
+The platform is a real-time PC based system that can handle wide-band radio resources.
+It provides hardware, DSP software, and link-level software functionalities.
 Due to various practical design issues, the platform implements the essential physical layer features of the time-division duplex (TDD) mode of the UMTS standard proposal (air-interface and signal processing), although frequency-division duplex (FDD) mode and even other standards could also be implemented.
-The platform is a real-time PC based system that can handle wide-band radio resources.
-It provides hardware, DSP software, and link level software functionality.
-In this paper we address the major issues related to the design of a real-time SDR system.
-We also describe the general architecture, the signal processing techniques adopted to implement the transmitter and receiver SDR frontend, the current platform set-up, and we provide DSP performance measurements.
-Finally, we consider the future perspectives for the platform evolution.
+In this paper we address the major general issues inherent to the design of a real-time SDR system.
+Then we focus on our SDR platform by describing the general architecture, the signal processing techniques adopted to implement the transmitter and receiver SDR front-end, the current set-up, and DSP performance measurements.
+Finally, we address the future perspectives for the platform evolution.